AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-4/README.md

 sudo hostnamectl set-hostname controller-1
 ```

->Make sure to exit the terminal and again ssh into the instance to reload the changes.
+>Tip: After setting the hostname, exit the SSH session and re-login to reload the changes.

 ## Bootstrapping an etcd Cluster Member

 ### Download and Install the etcd Binaries

+`etcd` is a distributed key-value store that stores cluster state and configuration information.
 Download the official etcd release binaries from the [etcd](https://github.com/etcd-io/etcd) GitHub project:

 ```sh
 wget -q --show-progress --https-only --timestamping \